Actify

 Add the Second Activity (Week 2)

-Keep your week-1 activity going (same time, same format).
-Add one new activity from a different category.
-If week 1 was social (walking meeting), week 2 adds competitive (a 5-minute trivia in Slack) or wellness (group stretch at 3pm).
-Now you have two activities, two different appeal types.
+Keep the week-1 activity running (same time, same format).
+Add one activity from a different category.
+If week 1 was social (walking meeting), week 2 adds competitive (5-minute Slack trivia) or wellness (group stretch at 3pm).
+Two activities, two different appeal profiles — you'll start seeing different people show up.

 Slack channel post